instructure/instructure-ui/docs/patterns/DestroyAction.md

 ---
 <Guidelines>
   <Figure recommendation="yes" title="Do">
-    <FigureItem>Use when deleting Users, Accounts, Courses, Etc</FigureItem>
+    <Figure.Item>Use when deleting Users, Accounts, Courses, Etc</Figure.Item>
-    <FigureItem>Use when navigating away from a page that would cause a loss in changes or data</FigureItem>
+    <Figure.Item>Use when navigating away from a page that would cause a loss in changes or data</Figure.Item>
-    <FigureItem>Use language that specifically describes the destructive nature</FigureItem>
+    <Figure.Item>Use language that specifically describes the destructive nature</Figure.Item>
-    <FigureItem>Use a confirmation button that describes the action to be taken</FigureItem>
+    <Figure.Item>Use a confirmation button that describes the action to be taken</Figure.Item>
   </Figure>
   <Figure recommendation="no" title="Don't">
-    <FigureItem>Use “Are you sure?” type language</FigureItem>
+    <Figure.Item>Use “Are you sure?” type language</Figure.Item>
-    <FigureItem>Use red button for other modal actions</FigureItem>
+    <Figure.Item>Use red button for other modal actions</Figure.Item>
   </Figure>
 </Guidelines>
 ```